PlanetDogeCodes/Pocket-Compiler/README.md

 ## Credits

 PocketCompiler project and idea by PlanetDogeCodes (me).
-Some browser runtime features, custom Canvas/WebGL Integration, and 3DS Optimizations were all made with help from GPT-5.5 xhigh.
+Some browser runtime features, custom Canvas/WebGL Integration, and 3DS Optimizations were all made with help from GPT-5.5 (xhigh) and GLM 5.2 (max).
-Some UI elements and DOM-style event handling were made with help from Claude Sonnet 4.6
+Some UI elements and DOM-style event handling were made with help from Claude Sonnet 5 (high)

 Built with: